List of public sector undertakings in India

-The list details all government of India-owned public sector undertakings in India.

-Public sector companies
+Central public sector companies

 Central public sector enterprises (CPSEs) are those companies in which the direct holding of the Central Government or other CPSEs is 51% or more.

 As on 31.3.2015 there were 298 CPSEs wherein, 63 enterprises are yet to commence commercial operation.
 The remaining 235 are operating enterprises (covering 181 scheduled CPSEs & 54 CPSEs has been considered provisional).

 There are 181 scheduled CPSEs, i.e. 64 Schedule 'A', 68 Schedule 'B', 45 Schedule 'C' and 4 Schedule 'D' CPSEs.